apache/cassandra/doc/SASI.md

 (2 rows)

-cqlsh:demo> SELECT * FROM sasi WHERE bio = 'working at the company';
+cqlsh:demo> SELECT * FROM sasi WHERE bio LIKE 'working at the company';

  id                                   | age | bio                                                                              | created_at    | first_name | height | last_name
 --------------------------------------+-----+----------------------------------------------------------------------------------+---------------+------------+--------+-----------